-You can see there is still some ointment residue on his chest in the photograph below, but his curious face shows he is a confident cat who has suffered no lasting damage from being in his previous home.
+You can see there is still some ointment residue on his chest in the photograph, but Sam’s curious face shows he is a confident cat who has suffered no lasting damage from being in his previous home.
 In fact, his ability to play with wand toys and stuffed mice makes me feel he did have some positive experience in his first home.
-He does not struggle to understand that play is fun.
+He does not struggle to understand that play is fun which is really positive.

 Tongue Out Tuesday is Every Day Here

-Sam has been a natural model, he doesn’t mind the camera and accepts the attention without batting his super meowdel eyelids.
+Sam is a natural model, he doesn’t mind the camera and accepts the attention without batting his super ‘meowdel’ eyelids.

 Becoming a Confident Foster Cat

 The next two photographs show how much Sam has improved in terms of his looks and his demeanour.
-He is more relaxed and sits close to us when he sit in his room especially when we give him a brush with the slicker and then a comb.
-Heis fluffy and soft and quite ‘high maintenance’.
+He is more relaxed and sits close to us when we visit his room, especially when we give him a brush with the slicker.
+He is fluffy and soft and enjoys being a ‘high maintenance’ kitty.

-Sam was happy to let me work around him when a sponsor donated food to the rescue and he received several tasty tins!
-He sat still and I moved the tins around him.
-I think every model should be so cooperative.
-In my dreams maybe.
+Sam has a been happy to let me work around him when a sponsor donated food to the rescue and he received some tasty free tins!
+He sat still and I moved the tins around him which worked.
+I wish every feline model was so cooperative.
 Sam was so helpful he even volunteered for an action shot that showed him enjoying a bowl of cat food for the sponsors.

-Finally, I thought of a nice portrait that shows Sam as the self-possessed young man he is.
-Hopeful, happy and ready to move into a forever home where he will be loved and spoiled.
-His prospective mum has seen my photos and videos of Sam and can’t wait to see him for real.
+Finally, I thought of a nice portrait that shows Sam as the self-possessed young man he is now.
+Hopeful, happy and ready to move into a forever home where I hope he will be loved and spoiled.
+His prospective mum has seen my photos and videos of Sam and can’t wait to meet him for real.

-I will update you on the results of his meet and greet next week.
+I will update you on the results of his meet and greet.
 In the meantime, I hope you have enjoyed seeing Sam’s portraits as he journeys from sad foster to confident kitten with the help of the Dash Kitten family.

 STOP PRESS: Sam has gone to his forever home!